girbola/imageviewer/README.md

 ImageViewer.0.2.0
 ===============
-- Added short video preview to able to see what video contains using JCodec.
+- Added short video preview to able to see what video file contains using JCodec.
-- Added VLC player using VLCJ library
+- Added VLC player support using VLCJ library.
+If VLC player does not exists system default player will be used.

 ## External libraries used in this program
 ### Metadata-extractor 2.11.0